Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Shrub 2 m Spread 1.5 m

-An erect slender stem with alternate elliptical leaves 7.5 cm long.
-Deep blue pea shaped flowers occur in short clusters in the leaf axils in spring.
+An attractive shrub from of Western Australia with an erect slender stem with alternate elliptical leaves 7.5 cm long.
+Purple pea shaped flowers occur in short clusters in the leaf axils in spring.

 Prefers a light to medium well-drained soil in an open sunny position, drought resistant but frost tender.

 Occurs naturally in the regions of the Esperance Plains, Jarrah a Forest, Swan Coastal Plain and Warren in the South West Province of Western Australia.